wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 32 Moreover, the great Sanhedrim was pleased with the thing, and gave unto the least kinsman of Borrows a medal of gold, in token of remembrance thereof.

 CHAP.
-XXXL
+XXXI.

 The capture of the British Fleet on Lake Erie by the American Fleet, under Com.
 Perry.

-HE Lord, in the plenitude of his wisdom and power, ordaineth all things which come to pass: and the doings are for the benefit of man, and for the glory of God.
+THE Lord, in the plenitude of his wisdom and power, ordaineth all things which come to pass: and the doings are for the benefit of man, and for the glory of God.
 2 For where is the evil which hath not turned to an ad- vantage, and been a warning', and swallowed up the evil that might have come ?
 3 Now about this time the strong vessels of Columbia that moved upon the face of the blue waters of the great lake Erie, were given in charge to Oliver, whose sir- name was Percy.
 4 And he was a prudent man, and had prepared him- self to meet the vessels of the king, even forty days before- hand.